juliojimenez/wiki-word-scraper/README.md

 # Wiki Word Scraper

-This python script scrapes words from random WikiPedia pages and saves them to a wordlist file.
+This python script scrapes words from random w1k1p3d1a pages and saves them to a wordlist file.
 That's it! ;-)

 # Usage